 Your placenta can be processed and 'encapsulated', meaning it can be turned in to capsules for you to take in the weeks or months after birth.
 We can also make some other amazing remedies, such as a tincture, an essence, creams for both mother and baby, balms and homeopathic remedies.

 At the very basic level we only ever process one placenta at a time in the practice.
-Furthermore our processes, including Stock Control Measures, Labelling Methods, Temperature Control Measures, Traceability and Product Recall Measures have all been audited by Environmental Health before granting us approval to practice.
+It is physically impossible to work on multiple placentas at the same time.
+So it is simply impossible to receive someone else's placenta.
+Furthermore, our processes, including Stock Control Measures, Labelling Methods, Temperature Control Measures, Traceability and Product Recall Measures have all been audited by Environmental Health Office before granting us approval to practice.

 Placenta Practice is run by professionals working to the highest safety and quality standards.
-We have complete confidence in the integrity of our technique and processes in our controlled practice environment.
+We work to similar standards to a medical practice and have complete confidence in the integrity of our technique and processes in our controlled practice environment.

 Placenta Practice can only make this at your home, using your own blender.
 It is not possible to prepare Placenta Smoothies on hospital wards or in other public areas.
 The smoothie is prepared freshly for you and you should drink it as soon as possible after preparation.
-If you would like a Placenta Smoothie you must book our Gold collection because the placenta needs to be super fresh and the smoothie should ideally be made within six hours.
+If you would like a Placenta Smoothie you must book our Gold collection as the smoothie needs to be made within 12 hours of birth.
+This is a requirement from Environmental Health Office.

 Placentas vary in size so the number of capsules also varies.

-The average number of capsules made from the Simple Placenta method is 180.
+The number of capsules made from the Simple Placenta method can be anywhere from 120-220.

-It is very important that Simple Placenta Capsules are consumed within 12 weeks.
-Simple capsules can be stored in a cool, dry dark cupboard, but not the fridge.
+Recommendation is to use Simple Placenta Capsules within 12 weeks.
+Simple Capsules can be stored in a cool, dry dark cupboard, but not the fridge.
 We strongly advise clients to wash their hands before handling their placenta capsules and avoid leaving the jar open.